-- Decide time of meetings based on the availability of personnel, automatically.
+- Decide the time of meetings based on the availability of personnel, automatically.

 - Event alerts on slack

-- Does not work with less common calendars.
+- It does not work with less common calendars.

 Best for: For anyone who uses common calendars for events, Meekan can help you schedule events effectively in a smart way.
 The AI is quite powerful and syncs perfectly with the calendar.

 One of the most effective team management apps, BusyOn lets you track the progress of different team members with asynchronous meetings within slack.
 You can set a few standard scrum questions for your team, which can be scheduled daily, weekly or monthly, providing an automated scrum report of individual members.
 It can also sync with Google calendar.
 To use the app just use the slash command, /busyon, to post updates from anywhere.
 Use /standup to run standup meetings asynchronously and choose custom questions.

 - Schedule automated standups within Slack